See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 When plans change can you refinance?

 Whether it’s 15 years or 30 years, mortgages last a long time.
 It’s possible that your financial situation will change before you’re even close to paying off your loan.
 Refinancing your mortgage can lead to new loan terms, which may fit your current status better than the initial terms.
-For example, if you sign on to a lower rate loan with smaller monthly payments, it may be at the expense of lengthening the term of the mortgage.
+For example, if you lost your job and see a decrease in your monthly income, you might want to sign on to a lower rate loan with smaller monthly payments (though this may be at the expense of lengthening the term of the mortgage).

 Additionally, you could trade some of the equity you’ve acquired in your home for money to pay off other timely bills.
-When you do this without changing the terms of the loan, it’s called a second mortgage and it can increase the risk of losing your home.
+When you do this without changing the terms of the loan, it’s called a second mortgage.
+But if you are considering a second mortgage, it’s important to remember that falling behind on payments for a second mortgage will put you at risk of losing your home.

 There are also fees and other large costs you may have to pay when you refinance, so it’s a decision that should only be made after proper consideration.